FAQ for GMP rAAV

 Q: Dose the unit GC/ml and vg/ml share a conversion relationship?
 How does PackGene test the GC/ml of AAV?
 Provided with qPCR, should it apply virus-specific primers or insert sequence-specific primers?

 GC method development can use specific primers for GOI target genes, and elements such as polyA or ITR can also be used as universal detection in the early development stage.
-It is recommended to use specific primers for GMP products, and the final product titer test is based on specific primer.
+It is recommended to use specific primers for GMP products, and the final fast service titer test is based on specific primer.